Cervical Cancer: Frequently Asked Questions

 Socioeconomic status.
 Many women with low incomes don't have access to good health care.
 This may prevent regular screenings and increase their risk of cervical cancer.

 Sexual history.
-A higher number of sexual partners and an early age at first intercourse are associated with an increased risk for cervical cancer.
+A higher number of sexual partners and first intercourse at an early age are associated with an increased risk for cervical cancer.

-A: Regular Pap tests are very important in detecting cervical changes early, when they can be more easily treated.
+Regular Pap tests are very important in finding cervical changes early, when they can be more easily treated.
 These are things women can do to decrease their risk:

 Eat a well-balanced diet rich in fruits and vegetables.